Jsalaz1989/x86-Assembly-ATT/README.md

 Introductory exercises into x86 assembly (AT&T syntax) taken from Programming from the Ground Up by Jonathan Bartlett.
-Each exercise is ccompanied by .ppt slides created by me to help me visualize the stack and register values.
+Each exercise is accompanied by .ppt slides created by me to help me visualize the stack and register values, as well as the whole process.